Bororo

 - Trade Relations

-- Trade historically involved the exchange of goods such as crafts and agricultural products with neighboring communities.
+- Trade historically included exchange of goods with neighboring tribes and settlers.

 - Shared Artistic Projects